 Ever since the Fall, humans have been corrupted morally.
 They are not like God in their morality, but yet they are still considered to be in God’s image (Genesis 9:6; James 3:9).
-Our defect must be corrected, as shown in the next paragraph.
+Our defect must be corrected.
 Humans still have vestiges of moral potential.
-Even the natural human has a potential for morality — all societies have some concept of right and wrong (Romans 2:15).
+Even the natural human has a potential for morality – all societies have some concept of right and wrong (Romans 2:15).

 Jesus Christ is the perfect image of God (2 Corinthians 4:4; Colossians 1:15; Hebrews 1:3), and Christians must be conformed to his likeness (2 Corinthians 3:18; Galatians 4:19; Ephesians 4:13; Colossians 3:10).
 Geoffrey Bromiley observes, “In Himself Christ already sums up all that humanity is to be….
 He is a perfect representation of God.”9 He is our perfect example.10 He is being formed in us and we are being conformed to his image.
 If we share in his humble estate in this life, we will share in his glory in the next age (Romans 8:29-30; 1 Corinthians 15:49; 1 John 3:2) – living more fully in his image.

 In what way should we be conformed to the image of Jesus Christ?
 Jesus spoke about the morality of our thoughts, but he did not address rationality per se or the logic we use in forming conclusions.
 Although he took care of people’s bodily needs, he did not indicate that health and wholeness were necessary for image completion.
-And he said more about subordination than about exercising dominion over animals and matter.
+He said more about subordination than about exercising dominion over animals and matter.

-Karl Barth, noting that God is triune and that humans are male and female, argued that relationship is the divine image.11 Bromiley and Hughes point out that his conclusion is not explicitly provable from Genesis 1.12 Nevertheless, interpersonal relationships are important, for they are the sphere in which morality is manifested.
+Karl Barth, noting that God is triune and that humans are male and female, argued that relationship is the divine image.11 Bromiley and Hughes point out that his conclusion is not explicitly provable from Genesis 1.12 However, interpersonal relationships are important, for they are the sphere in which morality is manifested.
 They are a prominent part of Jesus’ teaching and one of the ways in which we must become more Christ-like.
 Jesus advocated emotions such as love (an interpersonal attitude) and faith (an interaction with God).